Yes, you are eligible to go bankrupt if:

 That said, in general, bankruptcy is worth considering if you are unable to repay your creditors in full, and you can’t afford to make a consumer proposal.
 At Welker and Company we always treat Bankruptcy as a last resort; in fact we’re legally required to do so.
 If you can afford to make a consumer proposal and decide to go bankrupt instead, your discharge may be affected.

-Why not have your situation assessed by a Trustee in Bankruptcy, even if not Welker and Company?
+Why not have your situation assessed by a Licensed Insolvency Trustee, even if not Steve Welker and Company?
 They’re federally licensed, bound by strict codes of ethics, and almost always offer free consultations.